 is a lower rate of childhood poverty than is found in 65.0%

 The Neighbors: Occupations

-manufacturing and laborer occupations, with 24.9% of the residents employed.
+clerical, assistant, and tech support occupations, with 21.5% of the residents employed.

 The Neighbors: Ethnicity / Ancestry